Turfnerf/Ameliorate/README.md

 5. Enderman: Avoids open eyeblossoms in a 16-block range.
 6. Spiders/Cave Spiders: Hunt silverfish; Silverfish: Fears spiders/cave spiders.
 7. Cat/Ocelot: Can be tempted with a block of string.
-8. Piglin: Gathers added golden apples and carrots.
+8. Piglin: Gathers added bag of golden apples and carrots.
 9. Witch: Drinks milk for negative effects, flees Iron Golems.
-10. Iron Golem: Takes half damage from projectiles, exits water when sunk, walks on new paths.
+10. Iron Golem: Takes half damage from projectiles, can exit water when sunk, walks on new paths.
-11. Snow Golem: Reduced projectile damage, immune to poison.
+11. Snow Golem: Increased defense against projectile damage, now immune to poison.

 ---

 ### Recipe Changes
+- Several changes were made to vanilla recipes to make crafting certain items more efficient and less expensive.
+In addition, alternative and new crafting recipes have been added.
 Items that are now craftable in a 2x2 grid
 1. Bread
 2. Cookie